 - Party providing the RoundTrip unit (either Datto or the partner supplying their own storage appliance)

-Tech Support verifies that all the technical and logistical information required to execute the partner’s request is provided.
+Technical Support verifies that all technical and logistical information required to execute the partner’s request is provided.

-If the partner decides to forego the standard process by providing their own storage unit, then the partner must update the support ticket with the tracking number so Cloud Support can let RoundTrip Support know to expect the package.
+If the partner decides to forego the standard process by providing their own storage unit, then the partner must update the support ticket with the tracking number so that Cloud Support can alert RoundTrip Support to expect the package.

 ATTN: Datto RoundTrip Dept.